 Are Planks Really a good "Core" Exercise?

-(Because they seem like a really good shoulder exercise to me)
+(Because they seem like a really good shoulder exercise)

 Everyone is totally obsessed with planks, and some talk about it like it's the "ideal" core exercise, way better than crunches.
 That it's a perfect example of how to "work the core".

 I'm not so sure though. .
 Here are some of my thoughts: 1.
 Lots of people tell me "my core is weak".
 When I ask them how they know this they tell me it's because they can't hold a plank for X amount of time.
 It seems as though the chest, shoulder and arms could just as easily be the limiting factor here.
 Maybe your arms are weak, and not your core.
 2. If you have diastasis recti, your abdominal mucles might bulge down with the weight of your organs.
 Can this really be a good thing?
 Can it really help strengthen the core?
 Maybe it could make a DR worse.